tomfielden/TerikoTableau/README.md

 The "Old" field is intended to join with the "IPS Product Detail" DISTRIBUTOR/"Distributor House" field The "New" field contains substitute names for the given distributor.
 Please see the actual formula for specifics.

+* Sector.csv

+This contains two fields,

+    * Old
+    * New

+The "Old" field is intended to join with the "IPS Product Detail"SECTOR" field The "New" field contains simplified substitute names for the given Sector.
+Please see the actual formula for specifics.

 ### Product Detail (Clean) Formulas